NewtonLabUWM/Misc_Bioinformatics/cutadapt/README.md

 ## Interpret output

-The output file will have text that looks something like this:
+The output text file will look something like this:

 ```
 This is cutadapt 3.2 with Python 3.8.6